-Some Attack cards possess special effects listed on them.
+Some cards possess special effects listed on them.
 These take effect following the parameters described in the card.
-Some effects always happen, whenever the card is used, while others need to be triggered by specific circumstances, like scoring hits, rolling CRITS or inflicting a Wound.
+Some effects always happen, whenever the card is used, while others need to be triggered by specific circumstances, like rolling hits or CRITS, or inflicting a Wound.
+The timing of when these special effects take place can be very important at times.
+Unless stated otherwise, each special effect takes place immediately when its triggering event happens.
+If two effects would happen simultaneoulsy, the controlling player decides the order in which they are executed.

-For example, if any CRITS are rolled when attacking with the Nova Bolt card, the attack may also affect a second target Close to the original target.
+For example, if any CRITS are rolled when attacking with the Nova Bolt card, the attack may also target a second Enemy Close to the primary target.
 Both targets suffer the full number of hits obtained in the Attack roll.